 The Board of Directors will annually adopt a resolution containing the capacity standards for the District.
 The resolution will contain the acceptance determination criteria identified by academic program, class, grade level, and individual school.
 The school is not obligated to add any teachers, other staff, or classrooms to accommodate choice applications.
-The District may only deny a Standard School Choice application if the District has a lack of capacity by the District having the maximum student to teacher ratio in a program, class, grade level, or school building authorized by Federal or State law; the Standards; or Federal regulation.
+The District may only deny a Standard School Choice application if the District or school has a lack of capacity.

-The District shall advertise in appropriate broadcast media and either print media or on the Internet to inform students and parents in adjoining districts of the range of possible openings available under the School Choice program.
+The District shall advertise in appropriate broadcast media and either print media or on the Internet to inform students and parents in the District and adjoining districts of the range of possible openings available under the School Choice program.
 The public pronouncements shall state the application deadline and the requirements and procedures for participation in the program.
 Such pronouncements shall be made no later than January 1.